 As we hope that ‘Freedom Day’ will come soon, and we begin to adjust to a ‘new normal’ for now, it’s been intriguing to learn about what has made me tick during ‘COVID Times’.
 I thought I would share my experience in the hope that it will bring comfort to any other fitness professional who experienced conflicted emotions with our new-found reliance on online teaching.

-As we went through each lockdown, I couldn’t help but feel:
+As we went through each lockdown, I couldn’t help but think about the:

 In the UK, we’ve experienced three lockdowns.
 The last of which we’re waiting to fully come out of – fingers crossed!
 Particularly at the start of the pandemic, it’s been full pelt being swept along with the momentum of ‘social media madness’.
 As a parent, I was also thrown into supporting my children’s school home learning.
 I had to work out how to use the school technology and with two children at different schools, that meant two different systems.